alecsargood/Dissertation_Julia/README.md

                 initial conditions), and then then plotting 'tauvec' against 'ttakenvec'.
 The 'analytical' results in Figure arep roduced by using eqn 24.
 The values for $A_k(T^*)$ are stored in 'ATvec', and the value of $A_k$(0) stored as 'A0'.
 We note that the dispersion analysis (as produced in Figure 6) to first be conducted to find the dominant k and $\lambda_k$ values.
-The relevant model kinetics and steady-states must be ammended in the  'func_mod.jl' script (e.g. LI or GM kinetics).
+The relevant model kinetics and steady-states must be amended in the  'func_mod.jl' script (e.g. LI or GM kinetics).

 Figures 10,11 - Produced by running the 'main.jl' script - by setting the relevent problem type and parameters for numerical